-Implementing these standards allows EasyMile to identify every possible hazardous scenario that may occur during the intended use, caused by system failures or by external events, and t ne the safety requirements and the validation strategies in order to mitigate these risks.
+Implementing these standards allows EasyMile to identify every possible hazardous scenario that may occur during the intended use, caused by system

 In order to address system safety during development, a highly specialized team devise and follow processes utilising their experience and knowledge of safety systems and protocols in the automotive, rail and aerospace industries.
 They continuously interact with the system, development (hardware and software), and validation teams in order to implement these key standards.